kazagkazag/photobook/README.md

 The project is a simplified version of a photo book application.

 You start with adding three pages to your photobook and then you can fill out all the pages and finally go to the summary.
-It's powered by two state machines: `src/book/photoBook.js` and `src/book/page/page.js`.
+It's powered by two state machines: `src/book/photoBook.js` and `src/book/page/  page.js`.
 See the files and their tests for more details.

+Use `npm start` to run the application.

+# Technical details

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).